voxpupuli/puppet_webhook/README.md

 ##### Slack Configuration

 You can enable Slack notifications for the webhook.
-You will need a Slack webhook URL and the slack-notifier gem installed.
+You will need a Slack webhook URL and the `slack-notifier` gem installed.

+The `slack-notifier` gem is installed as a dependency to `puppet_webhook`

 To get the Slack webhook URL you need to: